Social Media for Financial Services Organisations

 Customers no longer need to visit a brick-and-mortar bank for the majority of their financial transactions.
 According to Gallup, 57% of Millennial and Gen Y customers have gone mobile for their banking.
 The shift towards electronic banking has reduced the need for human interaction, posing the risk for customers to feel distant from their banks.

 Social media presents an opportunity for financial services companies to bridge that gap and reintroduce a human-level connection with their customers.
+A social media agency has the ability to connect your messaging to larger and existing audiences.
 Especially since the economic crisis of 2008, customers are craving the ability to trust their financial institutions.

 Depending on their strategy, financial companies can work to humanise their presence through social media by posting personable content.
 This can be anything from photos from a sponsored charity event, or highlighting an individual employee with a bio of their background and role at the company.
 This type of content showcases who that company is as a brand, what they stand for, and what their values and ethics are.